CollinHeist/TitleCardMaker/docs/index.md

 2. Follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic)
 instructions to get a __classic__ personal access token (PAT) so that you can retrieve the TCM code from git.
+Check the `repo` scope section.
 Copy this code.

     ??? question "Why is this necessary?"